Supreme Court Strikes Down State Law Barring 'Political' Apparel In Polling Places

 There were no quiet lines of people waiting to vote in curtained-off booths.
 Instead, election days were raucous, confusing, even violent affairs.

-Voters then, as now, often were split into battling ethnic and ideological tribes, except that back then, the battles outside and inside polling places were often physical — coats were torn from people's backs, ballots snatched from their hands, voters were threatened, and in factory towns, managers often stood at the polling-place door to make sure that employees voted the "right way."
+Voters then, as now, often were split into battling ethnic and ideological tribes, except that back then, the battles outside and inside polling places were often physical — coats were torn from people's backs, ballots snatched from their hands; voters were threatened; and in factory towns, managers often stood at the polling-place door to make sure that employees voted the "right way."

-In the late 1800's, states began enacting laws to protect voters from harassment and intimidation.
-Soon, every state had laws that banned electioneering outside polling places, and eventually, most states adopted even stricter laws inside polling places.
+In the late 1800s, states began enacting laws to protect voters from harassment and intimidation.
+Soon, every state had laws that banned electioneering outside polling places.
+Eventually, most states adopted even stricter laws inside polling places.